-Security mechanisms supported by the Derby Network Client lists the security mechanisms that the Derby Network Client supports, and the corresponding property value to specify to obtain this securityMechanism.
+The following table lists the security mechanisms that the Derby Network Client supports, and the corresponding property value to specify to obtain this security mechanism.
 The default security mechanism is the user id only if no password is set.
 If the password is set, the default security mechanism is both the user id and password.
 The default user is APP if no other user is specified.

-Table 4.
+Table 7.
 Security mechanisms supported by the Derby Network Client